greenpixels/godot-arch/ReadMe.md

 #### How to mitigate on failure:
 - Rename the affected nodes to *PascalCase*
 - Reconfigure or add `nodeNamePascalCaseExceptions:` and add a remap to the affected node name
-- Reconfigure `includePatterns:` to reflect your preferred changes
+- Reconfigure `includePatterns:` -> `rule-scene-nodes-pascal-case:` to reflect your preferred changes
+- Add this file or all files to `ignorePatterns:` -> `rule-scene-nodes-pascal-case:`

 ### Rule: `"Node Depth Fits Max Depth"`
 Checks how deeply a node is nested in a scene tree.
 Should not overexceed `maxNodeDepth`, which you can optionally set in your configuration. (default is `4`).